jjackson19862017/wbscms/readme.md

 Failed Solution: - I created another droplet, that had a LAMP server on it, I then installed Composer, Laravel, I also modified the apache2 folder for virtual hosts.
 However after an hour, it wouldn't load the laravel pages just showing the folder view in the browser.

 Solution: - Just after to work out the differences between what I have learnt and the older version.

+## Frontend

+I have decided to add some additional information to the Home and About pages.
+This will give more information to people about myself and what I can do.